wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 !!! question
     How does line 3 of your discovery metadata file relate to the new data mapping in the previous session?

+??? success "Click to reveal answer"
+    Line 3 of the discovery metadata configuration file should be equal to one of the data mappings defined in `data-mappings.yml`.

 Update the following values in the discovery metadata configuration: